The Mirage (Ruff novel): Reception

 Critical reception for The Mirage has been mixed, with Publishers Weekly saying that the book was "exactly what the best popular fiction should be."
-The New York Post stated, "Like Philip Roth's "The Plot Against America" - the premise behind Ruff's alternate-history novel is chilling."
-The San Francisco Chronicle called it "audacious new novel" and stated tht the title "is studded throughout with delicious little alternate-world ironies concerning the war on terror and its various participants."
+The New York Post stated, "Like Philip Roth's "The Plot Against America" – the premise behind Ruff's alternate-history novel is chilling."
+The San Francisco Chronicle called it "audacious new novel" and stated that the title "is studded throughout with delicious little alternate-world ironies concerning the war on terror and its various participants."
 Kirkus Reviews noted, "The writing is good, but the characters are hard to care about and the plot doesn’t feel properly resolved".
 The Seattle Times praised the "straightforwardness of Ruff's approach" and stated that it gave the book a "gravitas that serves as a nod of respect for what the United States, the Iraqis and the Afghanis farther afield have gone through."
 The Los Angeles Times criticized The Mirage by stating that Ruff's "premise is built on spectacle rather than believable fiction."

 A number of reviewers have noted the novel's similarity to the premise of Philip K. Dick's The Man in the High Castle.

 The Mirage was nominated for the Sidewise Award for Alternate History.